Blogs

 Family charters are statements of intent or agreements entered into by the family members in relation to a family business.
 Normally they are either not legally binding at all or only partly legally binding and set out:

-By having a charter in place, this can help to bring consensus amongst family members on how the business should be run and also on the unique relationship which will exist between the family and the business.
+By having a charter in place, this can help to bring consensus amongst family members on how the business should be run and put some structure on the difficult overlap between family and business.

 As families grow, in a relatively short period there can be a substantial increase in the number of family members with a direct or indirect involvement in the business.
 For example, two brothers might set up a family business, each brother then has two children who then in turn each have two children.
 By the time the members of the third generation have become adults, there will be a large number of family members who may have some sort of connection or involvement with the business, which could extend to spouses who may have become involved in the business.